This story was updated on 11 October 2019.

 Up to it?

 Daily distances are short distances (41 and 45 km) and although the route is fairly hilly, the leisurely version of the tour is easily manageable by anyone moderately fit.
 There are sections of technical riding, but these can be walked if you’re not up to them.
-A repair kit is provided and there is vehicle back-up in the unlikely event that you encounter something more serious than
+A repair kit is provided and there is vehicle back-up in the unlikely event that you encounter something more serious than a flat tyre.

 When to go